-In 2014/15 2427 (17.8%) PCNs issued by North Herts Council were cancelled upon receipt of a challenge or Notice to Owner representation.
-The main reasons for the cancellations of PCNs during 2014/15 are detailed in Appendix D.
+Of the PCNs issued by North Hertfordshire District Council in 2017/18, 2512 (17.4%) were cancelled upon receipt of a challenge or Notice to Owner representation.
+The main reasons for the cancellations of PCNs for 2017/18 are detailed in Appendix D.

-Around 1.8% of PCNs issued in 2014/15 have been written off, usually because the motorist/owner cannot be traced - either because of an inadequate record at the DVLA or because the motorist/owner is no longer at the address they have registered with the DVLA.
+Around 2.4% of PCNs issued in 2017/18 have been written off, usually because the motorist/owner cannot be traced - either because of an inadequate record at the DVLA or because the motorist/owner is no longer at the address they have registered with the DVLA.